-Are Health Savings Accounts the Future of Healthcare? by Adam Cohen, CPA
+Are Health Savings Accounts the Future of Healthcare?
+UPDATED for Tax Reform by Adam Cohen, CPA

 HSA Tax Benefits

-Another tax benefit of HSAs is that qualifying participants may deduct from their taxable income not only their own HSA contributions but those made by their employers as well.
-For 2017, the IRS allows qualifying employees and their employers to contribute to an HSA up to $3,350 in pre-tax dollars for themselves or $6,750 for a family plan.
-Because workers own their individual accounts, rather than their employers, they may continue to keep and contribute to their HSAs long after they switched jobs and even into retirement, since there are no age-based distribution requirements.
-Once savings accumulate in an HSA, account owners may choose to invest these funds in an investment vehicle, such as stocks and bonds, and allow their money to grow along with their retirement savings.
+Another tax benefit of HSAs is that qualifying participants may deduct from their taxable income not only their own HSA contributions but also those made by their employers.
+For 2017, the IRS allowed qualifying employees and their employers to contribute to an HSA up to $3,400 in pre-tax dollars for themselves, or $6,750 for a family plan, plus a $1,000 catch-up contribution for individuals age 55 and older.
+Because workers own their individual accounts, rather than their employers, they may continue to keep and contribute to their HSAs long after they switch jobs and even into retirement since there are no age-based distribution requirements.
+As account owners accumulate savings, they may choose to put these funds in an investment vehicle, such as stocks and bonds, which can allow their money to grow along with their retirement savings.

-When HSA participants do take distributions to pay for qualifying medical expenses, including doctor visits and prescription medications, they may exclude those amounts from their taxable income in the year of the withdrawal.
+When HSA participants do take distributions to pay for qualifying medical expenses, including doctor visits and prescription medications, they may exclude those amounts from their taxable income in the year of the distributions.
 Additionally, workers may withdraw funds from their HSAs to pay for certain health insurance premium payments, including payments for COBRA coverage and for the health insurance of individuals receiving unemployment income.
-As an added plus, under the current Affordable Care Act, payments for preventative services, include annual visits to a primary care physician, are exempt from the HSA deductible.
+As an added plus, under the current Affordable Care Act, payments for preventative services, including annual visits to primary care physicians, are exempt from the HSA deductible.

 Potential Pitfalls of HSAs